sampsyo/home/_drafts/apply.md

 Check out the constant torrent of publicity and accolades on [the CS department's news feed][csnews].

 At a school like Cornell with broad excellence across different areas, you don't have to know exactly what you want to do before you apply.
-Whichever research you fall in love with, Cornell has the faculty in that area to help you change the world.
+Whichever line of research you fall in love with, Cornell has incredible faculty in that area to help you change the world.

 [usnews]: http://grad-schools.usnews.rankingsandreviews.com/best-graduate-schools/top-science-schools/computer-science-rankings
 [csnews]: http://www.cs.cornell.edu/information/news